Mutalenic/toDoList2/README.md

 # To Do List:

-In this project, I implemented the CRUD (create, update, delete) methods to create a To Do List.
+In this project, I added some functionality to the TodoList application and made it interactive.
+The user will also be able to mark task completion by selecting the corresponding checkbox (or undo it by unchecking the checkbox).

-The user is able to add,delete and update tasks.
+A ToDo List is a list of tasks you need to complete or things that you want to do.

 ## Built With